What is Cocaine?

 Pronounced as /kəʊˈkeɪn/

-Cocaine is a bitter crystalline alkaloid C17H21NO4.
-It is a powerfully addictive stimulant drug that is very dangerous.
-While this substance is illegal, it is still considered as a Schedule 2 Drug in the U.S. - meaning it still has legal medicinal uses.
+Cocaine also known as coke is a bitter crystalline alkaloid C17H21NO4.
+It is a powerful stimulant drug that is very dangerous because of its high potential for drug abuse and addiction.
+While cocaine is illegal, it is still considered a Schedule 2 Drug in the United States.
+This means that even if it poses a higher risk for drug addiction, cocaine still has legal medicinal uses.

 What Does Cocaine Look Like?

-While this substance is usually identified as a white powder, it can actually come in different forms.
-There are different types of this drug:
+While cocaine is usually identified as a fine white powder, this drug can actually come in different forms.
+Below are the different forms of cocaine: cocaine hydrochloride, crack cocaine, and cocaine sulfate.

-This drug is also found in a freebase form, popularly known as crack.
-This looks like rocks which are often off white in color, but can have a rosy hue that makes them appear pink.
-This form is normally smoked in a pipe and has much stronger effects compared to the refined version.
+Crack is often off-white in color, but the rock crystal can also have a rosy hue that makes the drug appear pink.
+Crack cocaine is normally smoked in a glass pipe and crack has much stronger effects compared to cocaine powder.

-This form is also called cocaine paste.
-50% of the drug is made of sulfate, but also mixed with other chemicals such as methanol and sulfuric acid.
-This is often mixed with marijuana or tobacco and smoke.
+This form of cocaine is also called cocaine paste.
+50% of the drug is made of sulfate, but cocaine is also mixed with other chemicals such as methanol and sulfuric acid.
+Cocaine sulfate is also often mixed with other drugs like marijuana or tobacco and smoke.

 - Big flakes